Alt Legal IP News – Issue #89

 – After an outpouring of support for a local barber, a national chain walked back their request that he change his business’ name.

--Match is setting their Tinder dispute with Tantan.
+-Match is settling their Tinder dispute with Tantan.

 Odds and Ends